modrobotics/cordova-plugin-ble-central/README.md

 Note that this plugin's id changed from `com.megster.cordova.ble` to `cordova-plugin-ble-central` as part of the migration from the [Cordova plugin repo](http://plugins.cordova.io/) to [npm](https://www.npmjs.com/).

-### iOS 10
+### iOS

-For iOS 10, apps will crash unless they include usage description keys for the types of data they access.
-For Bluetooth, [NSBluetoothPeripheralUsageDescription](https://developer.apple.com/library/prerelease/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW20) must be defined.

-This can be done when the plugin is installed using the BLUETOOTH_USAGE_DESCRIPTION variable.
+For iOS, apps will crash unless they include usage description keys for the types of data they access.
+Applications targeting iOS 13 and later, define [NSBluetoothAlwaysUsageDescription](https://developer.apple.com/documentation/bundleresources/information_property_list/nsbluetoothalwaysusagedescription?language=objc) to tell the user why the application needs Bluetooth.
+For apps with a deployment target earlier than iOS 13, add [NSBluetoothPeripheralUsageDescription](https://developer.apple.com/documentation/bundleresources/information_property_list/nsbluetoothperipheralusagedescription?language=objc).
+Both of these keys can be set when installing the plugin by passing the BLUETOOTH_USAGE_DESCRIPTION variable.

     $ cordova plugin add cordova-plugin-ble-central --variable BLUETOOTH_USAGE_DESCRIPTION="Your description here"

+See Apple's documentation about [Protected Resources](https://developer.apple.com/documentation/bundleresources/information_property_list/protected_resources) for more details.
+If your app needs other permissions like location, try the [cordova-custom-config plugin](https://github.com/don/cordova-plugin-ble-central/issues/700#issuecomment-538312656).

 # API